-These 7 Chic Boots Are Up to 60 Percent Off at Nordstrom
+These 7 Chic Boots Are up to 50 Percent Off at Nordstrom

 Calvin Klein Nanuka Bootie

-Complete with western seaming, a vibrant suede finish and sharply pointed toe, this Calvin Klein bootie offers the perfect mix of retro and modern vibes.
+Complete with Western seaming, a vibrant suede finish and sharply pointed toe, this Calvin Klein bootie offers the perfect mix of retro and modern vibes.

 Halogen Lily Buckle Bootie

-Add some edge to feminine outfits with this stud and buckle-embellished look.
+Add some edge to feminine outfits with this stud- and buckle-embellished look.

 To buy: Halogen Lily Buckle Bootie, $60 (was $150).